shabhi30/cdiscpilot-analysis/README.md

 CDISC ADaM Pilot Dataset | R | Demographics | MMRM | Kaplan-Meier | Safety analysis

 Background
 Alzheimer's disease is a progressive neurodegenerative disorder affecting millions globally.
-This project replicates the primary biostatistical analyses from a Phase 3 randomized controlled trial testing Xanomeline, a muscarinic receptor agonist delivered via transdermal skin patch against placebo in patients with mild-to-moderate Alzheimer's disease.
+This project replicates the primary biostatistical analyses from a Phase 3 randomized controlled trial testing Xanomeline, a muscarinic receptor agonist delivered via transdermal skin patch against placebo in patients with mild to moderate Alzheimer's disease.
 The dataset used is the publicly available CDISC ADaM Pilot Project dataset is a real FDA submission dataset widely used in the pharmaceutical industry for training and tool development.
 It contains data from 254 subjects across three treatment arms: Placebo, Xanomeline Low Dose (54mg), and Xanomeline High Dose (81mg).

 Objectives